Poland angers U.S. by rushing through media law | Law-Order

 The passing of the bill at breakneck speed just before the Christmas break is a success for the ruling nationalist Law and Justice party (PiS), as there had been a question mark over whether it could command enough votes to pass the contested legislation.
 The bill must be now signed by President Andrzej Duda to become law.
 The president, an ally of the government, has previously said https://www.reuters.com/business/media-telecom/polands-president-prefers-media-reforms-market-basis-2021-08-24 that takeovers of foreign-owned media groups should take place on market terms and not with forced solutions, in a sign he could use his power to veto the bill.

-"The United States is extremely disappointed with today's adoption of the media law by the Polish Parliament," the U.S. charge d'affaires in Warsaw, Bix Aliu, wrote on Twitter, calling on Duda to "protect freedom of speech and economic activity".
+"The bill ... will of course be analysed by us and the appropriate decision will be made.
+I have already talked about the point of view from which I will assess the bill," Duda told reporters on Friday.
+The U.S. charge d'affaires in Warsaw called on Duda to "protect free speech and business".

+"The United States is extremely disappointed by today's passage of the media bill," Bix Aliu, wrote on Twitter.
 Opposition lawmakers said the manner in which the committee was convened was illegal and breached democratic standards.

 Joanna Scheuring-Wielgus, deputy head of the committee and a member of the opposition Left grouping, said members had been told to attend by text message 24 minutes before the sitting, when rules state they should be informed three days before.
 FOREIGN OWNERSHIP